patryk-oleniuk/patryk-oleniuk.github.io/_pages/about.md

 <p style='text-align: justify;'>

 Hello!
 Welcome to my portfolio page.
-I'm a generalist software engineer focused on AI/ML adoption and MLOps.
+I'm a generalist software engineer focused on AI adoption.
 As most engineers, I am here to build, fix and improve things.
 I get passionate at work, and excited when I see things work as designed + fix if they're <a href="images/bad-software.gif">not</a>.
 <br>
 Be it a <text class="tooltip"><a href="portfolio/2008-wave-electricity">water-waves electricity generator</a>
   <span class="tooltiptext" style="width: 320px">(build in my parents garage at age 15)</span>